PPM1D

+Gene

 The protein encoded by this gene is a member of the PP2C family of Ser/Thr protein phosphatases.

+Function

 PP2C family members are known to be negative regulators of cell stress response pathways.
 The expression of this gene is induced in a p53-dependent manner in response to various environmental stresses.
 While being induced by tumor suppressor protein TP53/p53, this phosphatase negatively regulates the activity of p38 MAP kinase (MAPK/p38) through which it reduces the phosphorylation of p53, and in turn suppresses p53-mediated transcription and apoptosis.
 This phosphatase thus mediates a feedback regulation of p38-p53 signaling that contributes to growth inhibition and the suppression of stress induced apoptosis.

+Clinical significance

 This gene is located in a chromosomal region known to be amplified in breast cancer.
 The amplification of this gene has been detected in both breast cancer cell line and primary breast tumors, which suggests a role of this gene in cancer development.
 Pathogenic variants in exons 5-6 in the PPM1D gene can cause the neurodevelopmental disorder known as Jansen-de Vries Syndrome (JdVS).